Saturn Corporation: Red Line Models

-The Red Line trim vehicles were built from the same architecture as existing models, but with an emphasis heightened performance.
+The Red Line trim vehicles were built from the same architecture as existing models, but with an emphasis on heightened performance.
 Three models were given Red Line variants, those being (in chronological order) the Saturn ION Red Line, The Saturn Vue Red Line, and the Saturn Sky Red Line.
 The ION and Sky's Red Line trims were badge-engineered variants on other GM divisions' higher-tier performance vehicles, those being the ION Red Line's sister car of the Chevrolet Cobalt SS Supercharged and the Sky Red Line's sister car of the Pontiac Solstice GXP (although the targa hardtop variant would not make it to the Sky).
 The Vue Red Line, however, was an original Saturn vehicle until 2008, where it was then launched in a second generation as a badge-engineered Opel Antara.